dt-g7/face_rec/docs/README.md

 ├── docs/
 │   └── README.md          # Documentation for the project

-└── requirements.txt       # List of project dependencies
+└── requirements.txt       # List of the project dependencies

 ---